666djb/solarpi/readme.md

 If you make improvements, find bugs (in the code or this doc), let me know and, time permitting, I'll try to fix.

 ### To do
+* Add some pictures of the hardware and connection to the inverter
 * Validate config file
 * Add robustness to install.sh script
 * Local CSV logging of energy values